Tropical Weather Discussion

 Convective precipitation: isolated moderate to locally strong from

 ...THE GULF OF MEXICO...

-A surface ridge passes through the Florida Panhandle to the coast of
+A surface ridge extends from the Florida Panhandle to the coast of

 ...LOW LEVEL CLOUD CEILINGS AND WEATHER FOR THE OFFSHORE OIL